 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 “Some of you shared that you don’t always feel you’re treated fairly on our team.
 I want to understand what that means so that I can take action.
-Please use [this anonymous method*] to share examples of how you feel you or someone else are not being treated fairly on our team.
+Please use [this anonymous method*] to share examples of how you feel you or someone else aren't being treated fairly on our team.
 I really appreciate your help in eliminating any intentional or unintentional bias.”

 Or